Tamara1608/FlashSale-Web-App-Design/BACKEND_INTEGRATION.md

 ## Production Deployment

-For production, update the `REACT_APP_API_URL` to point to your production backend URL.
+For production, update the `VITE_API_URL` to point to your production backend URL.